consumer informationBrowse our required disclosures

 Distribution of free copies of the U.S. Constitution to students.

 Student Consumer Complaints

-Students who have complaints relating to issues that are covered by the Student Code of Conduct should follow the college’s process for filing a grievance.
-The Student Code of Conduct is found here and the Student Grievance Policy and Procedures are found here.
+Students who have complaints relating to issues that are covered by the Student Code of Conduct should follow the college’s process for filing a grievance found in the Student code of Conduct policy (Student Code of Conduct) or the Grievance policy (Student Grievance).

-Students who have complaints relating to the college’s quality of education or other issues appropriate for its accrediting body to consider, can file a complaint with the Council on Occupational Education at http://www.council.org/.
+Students who have complaints relating to the college’s quality of education or other issues appropriate for its accrediting body to consider can file a complaint with the Council on Occupational Education (http://council.org).

-Copies of documents describing the college/university’s accreditation and state approval are available for review upon request.
+Copies of documents describing the college’s accreditation and state approval are available for review upon request.